FabricMC/fabric-docs/develop/custom-recipe-types.md

 As mentioned earlier, recipes are handled entirely on the logical server.
 However, in some cases a client may need to know what recipes exist - an example from vanilla is Stonecutters, which have to display the available recipe options for a given ingredient.
 Also, the plugins of certain recipe viewers, including [JEI](https://modrinth.com/mod/jei), run on the logical client, requiring you to use Fabric's recipe synchronization API.

-To synchronize your recipes, just call `RecipeSynchronization.synchronizeRecipeSerializer` in your mod initializer, and provide your mod's recipe serializer:
+To synchronize your recipes, simply call `RecipeSynchronization.synchronizeRecipeSerializer` in your mod initializer, and provide your mod's recipe serializer:

 <<< @/reference/latest/src/main/java/com/example/docs/recipe/ExampleModRecipes.java#recipe_sync